-• If you are serving form SC-100, Plaintiff's Claim, or form SC-500, Plaintiff's Claim (COVID-19 Rental Debt), look at the trial date on page 1.
+• If you are serving Form SC-100, Plaintiff's Claim, look at the trial date on page 1.
 Then, look at a calendar.

 For personal service, subtract 15 days from the trial date (or 20 days if the person, business, or public entity is located outside the county).
 That's the deadline for serving your small claims forms.
 But you can serve the forms before the deadline.